OUR SERVICE IN-DETAIL

 What are existing plan drawings?

-Once the survey information has been gathered, the data is used to create a set of existing plans in our CAD software format.
-These plans will often include the floor plans, external elevations, sections through the building (a cut through), site plan and roof plan
+Once the survey information has been gathered, the data is used to create a set of existing drawings in our CAD software format.
+These will often include the floor plans, external elevations, sections through the building (a cut through), site plan and roof plan

-These are plans of your home prior to any works.
+These are drawings of your home prior to any works.
 They form the basis of all the design stages, including concept design, planning applications, building regulations, construction drawings, and the Interior Architectural packages.

 Who carries out the survey?